learn-co-curriculum/java-class-intro/README.md

 Once we have defined the `Dog` class, we can create many instances of the class.
 The visualization above depicts how memory is allocated to store the state of two `Dog` instances, with each having a separate copy of the fields.
+As we've seen in previous lessons, when a method declares a variable with a primitive type such as `int` or `boolean`, the value is stored on the stack.
+A variable declared with a reference type however represents an object, and objects stored their fields in a part of memory called the heap.

 But how do we create a `Dog` class instance in Java?
+How is memory allocated in the heap to store the fields for each class instance?
 How do we assign values to the fields?

-That will be covered in the next couple of lessons!
+All these question will be answered in the next couple of lessons!

 ## Naming conventions